justinmeza/quantum/README.md

 # Quantum

-A simple, quantum mechanics sandbox.
+A simple quantum mechanics sandbox.
 I created this as a learning aid while reading Susskind and Friedman's _Quantum Mechanics: The Theoretical Minimum_ and Zwiebath's _Mastering Quantum Mechanics: Essentials, Theory, and Applications_.